These People Adhered To The Rules To Get Their Revenge

 This person followed directions by following the wrong directions, if that makes sense.

-“This was about 20 years ago.
-I joined a project and developed the job role, I created the processes and even built some software tools.
 Then for about 18 months, I worked on the project in that role.
 The company decided to send in a load of process engineers to document everything so that they have very clear “how-to’s.”
 If I get hit by a bus tomorrow, then the company can easily recover.
+Very sensible move.

 For a week or so, I was shadowed by a process engineer as he documented everything I did, and it included interviews and reviews.
-All standard stuff.
-I expected to have something to review and approve, and nothing came.

 Some time later, I was given a role review with an interview at the end.
 It did not go well.
 Basically, I was told that I was failing to do my job properly and put under (RA)remedial action.
 The problem was that I was not following the PI (Process Instruction) on how to do my job.

 I read the PI, and it completely failed to capture how I did the job.
 This was the first time that I had seen it.
 It had been approved, authorized, and issued without me seeing it.

 So, in order to get out of the remedial action, I followed it to the letter.
 By the end of the month, things had got serious.
 My downstream customers were either getting the wrong data, incomplete data, or no data.

 Their dependencies were incomplete and so their downstream were having problems.
 The whole data flow was wrong or stopped.

 I was called in for a ‘chat’ by one of the directors where I pointed out that I followed the PI to the letter as I was told because of the RA.
 The PI was wrong, but I was not on the approval loop.
 RAs are serious because if you fail then it is disciplinary action time or even a sacking.

-He hit the roof, the sh*t hit the fan, and an investigation was started.
+He hit the roof, the **** hit the fan, and an investigation was started.
 It seems that the process team was fed up with people rejecting the PIs for their own jobs as being wrong, so they just cut them out of the approval loop.

-The result was that my RA order was removed from my HR file, I reviewed and fixed the PI for my job.
+This allowed the process engineering lead to hit all his targets and get his performance bonus.

 The process engineering lead was disciplined and put on his own RA.
 He left shortly after.
 Rumor has it that he had to repay the performance bonus as well.”

 14. Soup Is Still Too Cold For You?
 Here's A Bowl Of Lava